atshayk/tamabot/README.md

 Downtime will happen as we are hosting it for FREE.
 Do not worry, it should get back up in a few minutes or so.

 <h2> next update? </h2>
-The next update will be 0.2.3 which will introduce some more commands, to be out by this week.
+The next update will be 0.2.3 which will introduce embeds and more commands, to be out by this week.

 <h2> roadmap </h2>
 follow the roadmap on: https://trello.com/b/jZga0aeP/tamabot-dev